DashboardHub/PipelineDashboard/web/src/assets/help/quickstart.md

 ```
 *Note: Use your release version.
 For example can append the TravisCI build number*

-However, DashboardHub generates the exact `curl` commands pre-populated with the relevant IDs and tokens to *beacon* the data to **DashboardHub**.
-To access them, follow these steps:
+However, **DashboardHub** generates the exact `curl` commands pre-populated with the relevant IDs and tokens to *beacon* the data to **DashboardHub**.
+Treat tokens as passwords.
+To access these commands, follow the steps below:

 1) Click the key icon on the top left of the page.